pantheon-systems/documentation/source/_docs/maintain-custom-upstream.md

 ## Tips and Tricks
 ### Use the Pantheon Workflow
-Create content on your test site and use the standard [Pantheon workflow](/docs/pantheon-workflow) to push up to Test and Live environments.
+To fully test core updates, create content on your test site and use the standard [Pantheon workflow](/docs/pantheon-workflow) to push up to Test and Live environments.
 Checkout <a href="/docs/guides/drupal8-commandline#managing-content-configuration-and-code-across-environments" data-proofer-ignore>our guide</a> for an example of generating content from the command line.

 ### Sample a Few Sites
 For agencies that manage large portfolios, we suggest picking a few sample sites with varying functionality and design to test updates on a [Multidev](/docs/multidev) environment.
 Once things look good, release the update to all.